ericbulloch/kwmd/README.md

 - Documents and Desktop folders.
 - Out of place folders like .git.

+So if the user mike has a folder in /home I would run the following command explore what is available to me:

+`ls -lha /home/mike`

 ## id

 The `id` command is one of the very first things I run when I login with a new user on a Linux machine.
 The group information that it provides lets me know what my attack surface is with this user.
 For example, sometimes in a capture the flag event, I'll run the `id` command and I'll get output that a user is in the adm group.
 This means that this user can read a lot of log files in the /var/log directory.
 Log files are full of useful information.